Green By Nature

 Merlin Plastics – a North American pioneer in plastics recycling and marketing that holds several patents in plastics recycling technology as a result of its innovative research and development team based in Delta, BC.

-The post-collection system operated by GBN employs over 750 British Columbians and is expected to bring $32 million in new investment to the province, including capital investment in recycling infrastructure across the province.
+The post-collection system operated by GBN employs over 750 British Columbians and has brought over $32 million in new investment to the province, including capital investment in recycling infrastructure across the province.
 This includes a new container recycling facility in New Westminster specifically designed and built to meet the demands of the province’s recycling growth.
-The facility will use the most leading technology available in the recycling industry and will maximize sorting efficiency, recovery and the quality of recovered products.
+The facility uses the most advanced technology available in the recycling industry and will maximize sorting efficiency, recovery and the quality of recovered products.